-In accordance with Ruling No. 1010012865 issued by the FSC on April 6, 2012, a portion of current-period earnings and undistributed prior-period earnings shall be reclassified as a special earnings reserve during earnings distribution.
+A portion of current-period earnings and undistributed prior-period earnings shall be reclassified as a special earnings reserve during earnings distribution.
 The amount to be reclassified should equal the current-period total net reduction of other shareholders' equity.
 Similarly, a portion of undistributed prior-period earnings shall be reclassified as a special earnings reserve (and is not qualified for earnings distribution) to account for cumulative changes to other shareholders' equity pertaining to prior periods.
 Amounts of subsequent reversals pertaining to the net reduction of other shareholders' equity shall qualify for additional distributions.
-As of December 31, 2020 and 2019, the amount of reversal of special reserve are both \$570,199, respectively.
+As of December 31, 2021 and 2020, the amount of reversal of special reserve are both \$570,199 thousand.